-- 3.2.4 Temperature testing is an identification measure to reduce the risk of workplace infections.
-Temperature testing before admission to site is a required measure for large scale construction sites and recommended for other sectors.
-It will assist in keeping coronavirus (COVID-19) out of building and construction sites.
-In consultation with the workforce, temperature testing should be introduced in accordance with the protocol (see Attachment 8.4).
-These agreed industry protocols are the minimum requirements for company Temperature Screening. - 3.2.5 Thermal Body Imaging may be installed as an adjunct to Temperature testing or as a stand alone method to assist with screening the temperature of workers coming to site.
+- 3.2.3 Screening must be conducted and keep records for verification, whilst maintaining safe distances or over the phone before entering site, on a mobile app, via text message system, or other non-contact methods.
+There must be a system in place that limits the sharing of pens/ notebooks/ computers etc. - 3.2.4 Temperature testing is an identification measure to reduce the risk of workplace infections.
+Temperature testing before admission to site is a recommended measure for large scale construction sites and should be introduced after consultation.
+It will assist in keeping coronavirus (COVID-19) out of building and construction sites. - 3.2.5 Thermal Body Imaging may be installed as an adjunct to Temperature testing or as a stand alone method to assist with screening the temperature of workers coming to site.
 Consultation is required before implementation of this method.